Artyom2509/mern-ecommerce/README.md

 ## Project Overview

-Master MERN Stack Web Development building Ultimate E-commerce app with React Redux Ant Design Firebase NodeJs and MongoDB.
-This project will have almost all the features you want to add in any E-commerce app including:
 - Login Registration System
 - Login with email/password and social login (Google)
 - Admin dashboard and order management system